|

 e.)
 Optional RS232 IO board+ available here.

-module with integrated filter, metering, protections and DCDC stepdown
+module with DIGIAMP with integrated filter, metering, protections and DCDC stepdown

 regulator.